 The University of Georgia Ballroom Performance Group

-Mark Wheeler is professor in UGA's department of dance, and the founder of the Ballroom Performance Group.
+Mark Wheeler was a professor in UGA's Department of Dance, and the founder of the Ballroom Performance Group.
 Wheeler received masters degrees in dance and in literature from Indiana University and a Ph.D. from Ohio State University.
 Wheeler also studied ballroom at Brigham Young University.
 Outside the academic setting, he studied modern dance at the Alvin Ailey American Dance Center, jazz with Phil Black, Gus Giordano and Luigi in Chicago and New York, and tap with Michael Fredrics and Henry LeTang in Chicago and Las Vegas.
 In addition, he has acted, sung, and danced with Equity and non-Equity theater companies in and out of New York City.

-At UGA since 1981, he is published widely on dance history and on current trends in dance education.
+At UGA from 1981 to 2014, he was published widely on dance history and on current trends in dance education.
 Pieces choreographed by Wheeler have been performed by university dance companies in California, Kentucky, New York, and Texas.
-Wheeler teaches dance history, rhythmic analysis, methods for teaching social dance, and ballroom, jazz and tap technique.
-He has guest taught in numerous dance programs including Columbia University, Vassar College, and the Federal University of Pernambuco in Brazil, among others.
+Wheeler taught dance history, rhythmic analysis, methods for teaching social dance, and ballroom, jazz and tap technique.
+He guest taught in numerous dance programs including Columbia University, Vassar College, and the Federal University of Pernambuco in Brazil, among others.

 Notable BPG Past Performances